 On my way home I see this on a billboard

 Exactly the same image as on the back page of the paper.
 I thought to myself, I wonder what’s going on in my virtual world?

-It struck me in that moment that Facebook and Zuckerberg don’t want you looking at their advert, as that would mean you were not looking at Facebook.
+It struck me at that moment that Facebook and Zuckerberg don’t want you looking at their advert, as that would mean you were not looking at Facebook.

 Or is it something even deeper than that?
-I was watching some television and this advert came on :
+I was watching some television and an advert came on. :

-The advertisement was well thought out and made me think about all the friends I had not heard from or caught up with in a while; reminiscing of all the good times I had in my youth and all the friends I had lost touch with.
+It was well thought out and made me think about all the friends I had not heard from or caught up within a while; reminiscing of all the good times I had in my youth and all the friends I had lost touch with.

 When the Facebook banner came up at the end with the tagline ‘Friends’ it hit me that it runs deeper than just trying to get us to log onto Facebook more.

-Thinking from a Lacanian / Psychoanalytic point of view, Facebook are trying to make our experiences and the notion of friendship as synonymous with Facebook.
-Cementing the way we relate with our friends more and more in the virtual world.
+Thinking from a Lacanian / Psychoanalytic point of view, Facebook is trying to make our experiences and the notion of friendship as synonymous with Facebook.
+Cementing the way we relate to our friends more and more in the virtual world.
 Almost as if Facebook is a prerequisite to (as Facebook says) “a meaningful connection.”

-I see this campaign as an attempt to bridge the gap between the virtual and physical so there is no longer a cognitive jump between the two.
+I see this campaign as an attempt to bridge the gap between the virtual and the physical.
+So that there is no longer a cognitive jump between the two.